What Happens If a Politician Breaks the STOCK Act? (Penalties Explained)

 The Practical Takeaway

 Treat any congress-trade feed as "best available disclosed data," not a complete real-time record.
-AlphaYou surfaces filings as they land — including the late ones — so your record stays as complete as what's public.
+That's not a flaw specific to one tracker - it's a structural fact about the law itself.
+AlphaYou surfaces filings as they land, including the late ones, so your record stays as complete as what's actually public.

 FAQ